Office of the Secretary

 Staff are screened for COVID-19 symptoms every day upon entry.
 Anyone entering a DOC facility is required to sanitize hands and feet, receive a temperature scan, answer questions regarding recent travel activity and current health symptoms.

 Cloth masks were distributed to all staff and inmates.

 All facilities have implemented social distancing, as much as feasible.

 The DOC has developed quarantine and medical isolation accommodations for symptomatic and exposed individuals across its facilities.
 If someone shows possible signs of COVID-19 the DOC medical team in partnership with the Department of Public Health will determine testing needs and next steps for those who exhibit COVID-related symptoms; this includes quarantining, medically isolating, or transferring the individual to a hospital, as needed.

 If any inmate becomes symptomatic for any illness, not just COVID-19, and the prison medical staff cannot handle their care adequately, they are transferred to the hospital.

 As an added layer of protection, we partnered with the Corrections medical provider, Wellpath, and implemented drive-through testing for our prison staff who show symptoms while at work or have been quarantined by their health care provider but not tested.

 Inmates in state prisons are receiving one free phone call per week and two free messages via a secure electronic mail system.

-To contact the DOC directly with specific questions regarding COVID-19 preparedness and medical-related inmates questions click here.
+To contact the DOC directly with specific questions regarding COVID-19 preparedness and medical-related inmate questions please visit Inmate Questions

 Addiction Services program managers are developing site-specific plans to continue programming and limit staff and participant contact in jails, institutions, and residential community programs.
 For community programs, we are also utilizing web-based options for clients to continue participating in support groups and treatment.